hasura/graphql-engine/docs/graphql/manual/actions/create.rst

   .. tab:: Via API

-    An action will be created when sending a request to the :ref:`create_action metadata API <create_actions>`.
+    An action will be created when sending a request to the :ref:`create_action metadata API <create_action>`.

 Step 4: Try it out
 ~~~~~~~~~~~~~~~~~~